mahan/nodejs-mdp02/README.md

   is considered stale and unregistered.
 A disconnect message is sent to the worker, so that the worker will try to automatically disconnect and reconnect to the worker.
 * **clientTimeout**: (default to 5000 msec) Timeout for which a client request is considered expired and removed form the request queue.
+* **hbFrequence**: (default to 1/5 of workerTimeout) Frequence of heart beat, used to check connections with brokers and clients ealth.
 #### Worker Methods

  * **start** Binds the broker to the given addresses